dpsitcouncil/site/src/events/fps-cod-mobile.md

 description: "FPS is DPS Bangalore South’s biggest gaming fest!
 Contestants can't register for more than one game.
 The best team in each event wins!\r\n"
 rules: >-
-  * It is not allowed to switch to th e spectator mode.
+  * It is not allowed to switch to the spectator mode.
 If a player is caught using the spectator mode, that team will automatically have to forfeit the current round of that match.